 Q: What kinds of finishes can you apply?

-A: Water based polyurethanes, oil based poly, epoxy, conversion varnish, shellacs, lacquer, varnish.
+A: Water based polyurethanes, oil based poly, epoxy, conversion varnish, shellacs, lacquer, varnish, water based P1K (polyurethane pre-catalyzed), P2K (additional catalyst added at time of use).
 We can spray most finishes (this makes for a better quality finish).
 We use more traditional finishes as appropriate.
+Overwhelmingly, we use water based finishes.
+They have too many advantages to ignore: client and worker safety, environmental impact, and they perform very well compared to there VOC (volatile organic compounds) counterparts.

 Q: Why not use a polyurethane?